andracs/bridging-sustainability/manuscript/4-Digital-design-with-sustainability.md

 - _Internet of Things (IoT_) , which allows large amounts of data to be collected with various digital sensors to improve the product.

-Keep in mind, that data collection inherently involves sensitive ethical and practical considerations that demand careful attention in any digital project.
+Keep in mind that data collection inherently involves sensitive ethical and practical considerations that demand careful attention in any digital project.
 Compliance with relevant legislation, such as the EU's General Data Protection Regulation (GDPR) which governs the use of collected personal data, is an important aspect.

-Beyond legal requirements, designers and organizations should adhere to the principle of data minimization, ensuring that only data strictly necessary for the project's goals, is collected.
+Beyond legal requirements, designers and organizations should adhere to the principle of data minimization, ensuring that only data strictly necessary for the project's goals is collected.
 In addition, the ethical dimensions of data handling must be a priority, with the aim of using data for the benefit of present and future generations, while actively preventing negative consequences.
 While data analysis is a specialized field, all UX designers have a role to play.
 They should critically consider how both new and existing data sources can be leveraged responsibly to enhance user experience and advance sustainability outcomes.
 ## User interfaces and interaction design

 While UX is about understanding user behavior and creating good user experiences, interaction design is about designing good and effective user interfaces (UI).
 A good user interface makes the experience of a digital product intuitive, useful and engaging.
 Interaction design incorporates elements of graphic design and adds interaction techniques such as nudging to guide users towards desired actions.